gschultz64/Memory/README.md

 It helped me to do a wireframe so that I could visualize what the game would look like, and which elements I would need.
 I also decided to use jQuery and Materialize CSS to keep the layout simple.

 ## Trials and Tribulations
 After getting stuck in API-land on Day 2, I hoped to get a lot done on Day 3 of project week.
 I felt like I made progress, but didn't anticipate quite how long certain tasks would take.
+That theme continued throughout the week.

 I definitely struggled with understanding how the different data structures needed to fit together in order for the game to work, so that was my biggest roadblock throughout the week.